KannonZenetism/zenetism-field-physics/zenetism/mpx/why-zero-is-not-one.md

 * **No dimensional registry**

 ### 5.3 Forensic Conclusion
-Neogenian mathematics is a **metaphorical rebranding** of Zenetist Field Physics.
+Neogenian mathematics is a **metaphorical rebranding** of Zenetist architectural operators.
 Fourier pairs are used as a mask for Zenetism’s entropic mirror and domain transitions.

 ---